marlon-br/StarGAN-Voice-Conversion-2/README.md

 # StarGAN-Voice-Conversion-2

-This is a pytorch implementation of the paper: [StarGAN-VC: Non-parallel many-to-many voice conversion with star generative adversarial networks](https://arxiv.org/pdf/1907.12279.pdf).
+This is a pytorch implementation of the paper: [StarGAN-VC2:Rethinking Conditional Methods for StarGAN-Based Voice Conversion](https://arxiv.org/pdf/1907.12279.pdf).

 **The converted voice examples are in *converted directory*.